wso2-attic/asgardeo-dotnet-oidc-sdk/io.asgardio.dotnet.oidc.sdk/README.md

-# .NET SDK for OIDC
+# Asgardio .NET OIDC SDK

 This SDK contains APIs related to OIDC using WSO2 Identity Server.

 ## Using the SDK on a project

-To use the SDK in your project, add the `org.wso2.identity.sdk.oidc.dll` file in the project or use the Nuget package manager.
+To use the SDK in your project, add the `io.asgardio.dotnet.oidc.sdk.dll` file in the project or use the Nuget package manager.

 ### Building from the source